 What is scabies?

-Scabies is a disease of the skin caused by a mite (Sarcoptes scabiei var. hominis).
-These scabies mites burrow into the skin, producing intense itching and a pimple-like rash.
-This is referred to as an ‘infestation.’
+Scabies is a skin condition caused by a mite (Sarcoptes scabiei var. hominis).
+The microscopic scabies mites burrow into the skin and lay eggs.
+This is referred to as an ‘infestation’ and commonly causes intense itching and a pimple-like rash.

 Who gets scabies?

 Anyone can have a scabies infestation.
 Scabies can affect people of any age, sex, race, or level of cleanliness.
 Even if a person has had a scabies infestation before, a person can be infested again if they are exposed to mites.
-Outbreaks of scabies often occur in nursing homes, institutions, schools, and child care centers.
+Outbreaks of scabies often occur in nursing homes, institutions, schools, and childcare centers.
+Other high-risk locations for spread are homeless shelters and encampments.

 How is scabies spread?

-Scabies mites are spread from one person to another during direct skin-to-skin contact, including sexual contact.
+Scabies mites are spread from one person to another during direct skin-to-skin contact.
 The mites do not jump from one person to another.
-Indirect transfer of mites in undergarments, sheets, or blankets can occur if these articles have been contaminated by an infested person immediately before use by another person.
+Less commonly, it is spread by sharing clothing, towels, or bedding with an infected person.
 Killing mites and their eggs through treatment stops the spread of scabies.

 What are the symptoms of scabies?